grb-bo/github-attention/README.md

 While most nodes in the network have a relatively limited number of edges, a smaller subset of nodes (usually called *hubs*) exhibit an important network of connections.
 Some of the developers in the GitHub dataset are therefore acting as hubs of connections.

-#### Local Cluster Coefficients vs Degrees
+#### Local Clustering Coefficients vs Degrees
-The average neighbour degree distribution links two of their fundamental parameters: the cluster coefficients and the degrees.
+The average neighbour degree distribution links two of their fundamental parameters: the clustering coefficients and the degrees.

 Plotting it for the GitHub dataset highlights how, in this dataset, nodes with lower degree tend to have a higher clustering coefficient.
 Developers with many connections will connect to developers that are more likely to not interact with each other; the less connected nodes instead are more likely to connect to nodes that share edges between themselves (higher _clustering_ behaviour).